 In all cases, correct use of the data requires propagation of the associated uncertainties into the given application.
 To understand why this is important, it is perhaps useful to consider why uncertainties might vary across a given product (Level 2 or Level 3).
 Considering first Level 2 data, there is an uncertainty component related to the derivation of the retrieval coefficients.
 This has a dependence on total column water vapour, and has a tendency to increase in wetter atmospheres.
 There is also an uncertainty component related to geolocation, essentially in assigning the correct biome to the observation.
 Where the land surface is more heterogeneous with rapid variations in the land cover, this uncertainty will be larger than in more homogeneous regions.
 In the example of gridded products (Level 3 data), the uncertainty has a dependence on sampling within a grid cell.
-If lots of observations are available to calculate LST within in a grid cell, the uncertainty will typically be lower than when few observations are available.
-In the sections below a couple of worked examples are provided that describe how uncertainty information should be used in different scenarios.
+If lots of observations are available to calculate LST within a grid cell, the uncertainty will typically be lower than when few observations are available.
+In the sections below a few worked examples are provided that describe how uncertainty information should be used in different scenarios.
 Note that these examples have been adapted for LST from those presented in the SST CCI Uncertainty Characterisation Report [RD-20].

-10.1.
+11.1.
 Using uncertainty information from Level 2 products

-10.1.1.
+11.1.1.
 Example 1: Is the LST from a Level 2 product significantly different from a matched independent in-situ radiometer measurement?

 To compare a satellite retrieved LST with an in-situ LST measurement the total uncertainty would be used.
-This total uncertainty is also referred to as the standard uncertainty and represents an estimate of the standard deviation of all the error distribution for all error sources.
+This total uncertainty is also referred to as the standard uncertainty and represents an estimate of the standard deviation of the error distribution resulting from all error sources.
 The in-situ radiometer measurement would also have an associated uncertainty.
 We therefore have two measurements plus their associated uncertainties, where the subscript 'L2' represents the retrieved data and the subscript 'in-situ' the radiometer data.

-End-To-End ECV Uncertainty Budget Ref.: LST-CCI-D2.3-E3UB
+land surface temperature cci End-To-End ECV Uncertainty Budget Ref.: LST-CCI-D2.3-E3UB

-Version: 2.0
+Version: 3.0

-temperature WP2.5- DEL-2.3 Date: 26-Nov-2021
+WP2.5- DEL-2.3 Date: 10-Feb-2023

-WP2.3- DEL-2.5 Page: 79
+Page: 82

+$LST{L2} \pm \varepsilon{L2}$

-$$LST{L2} \pm \varepsilon{L2}$$ $$LST{in-situ} \pm \varepsilon{in-situ}$$
+$$LST{in-situ} \pm \varepsilon{in-situ}$$